nikseddu/CovidVaccinationPipeline/README.md

 ## Data modeling

-We are going to build a **Star Schema** which comprises one fact and multiple dimension tables for our Data Warehouse.
+ **Star Schema**  was used which comprises one fact and multiple dimension tables for our Data Warehouse.
+ Further, in dbt staging and Production dataset were setup

+The lineage for the dataset looks as follows:

 ![transformation](images/dbt_lineage.png)

+## Tools
+- Cloud: `Google Cloud`
+- Orchestration: `Prefect`
+- Data lake: `Google Cloud Storage`
+- Data transformation: `DBT`
+- Data warehouse: `BigQuery`
+- Data visualization: `Google Looker Studio`

+## Insights

+-